DaveVoorhis/EnterpriseExemplar/java_backend/README.md

 See `src/main/api/*Api.java` classes in the `api` package for API definitions.

-Each API endpoint definition may specify a `@Permit` annotation to specify the permission required to access the endpoint.
+Each API endpoint definition may have a `@Permit` annotation to specify the permission required to access the endpoint.
 For example, the source below shows how the Demo API POST method for adding 'Demo' items is specified to require the `ADD_DEMO` permission:
 ```java
 ...